Cray-HPE/docs-csm/upgrade/1.2/README.md

 ## Relevant troubleshooting links for upgrade-related issues

+- General Upgrade troubleshooting

+   If execuion of the upgrade procedures failed, it is safe to just rerun the failed script.
+If a rerun still fails, wait for 10s and rerun it again.
+If the issue persists, then refer to below troubleshooting procedures.

 - General Kubernetes troubleshooting

    For general Kubernetes commands for troubleshooting, see [Kubernetes Troubleshooting Information](../../troubleshooting/kubernetes/Kubernetes_Troubleshooting_Information.md).